karaKaan/round-challenge/README.md

 **What is the Solution then?**

-Reading through the plaid docs, I noticed that they offer many webhook to listen too.
+Reading through the plaid docs, I noticed that they offer many webhooks to listen too.
 This is way better then the cronjob, because we only change, when something is happening and only for a single user(the affected one).

 ### 7. Ideas